Conversational Marketing

 Adding Automation with Chatbots

-Once your CRM is set up, it’s time to think to think about how you can scale your conversations.
+Once your CRM is set up, it’s time to think about how you can scale your conversations.
 This is where chatbots can help.

 Business isn’t just happening in one city, in one state, or in one timezone — it’s happening all around the world, every minute of every day.
 Customers expect to be able to connect with businesses whenever they need to.
 According to research from Aspect Software, 65% of consumers feel good about themselves and the company when they can handle an issue without talking to a live person, and 61% think that chatbots allow for faster answers.